topst-development/Documentation/TOPST-D3/Software/SDK/LINUX/Build_Guide.md

 ```

-### 1.1.3.4 “Make fai” for Automotive Platform
+### 1.6.4 “Make fai” for Automotive Platform

 This option creates a binary of the main core and sub-core into one image for automotive platform image.
 The following is a list of images that are created with this option.

-Refer to Chapter 4 for download instructions.
+Enter make_fai command to make"SD_Data.fai".
+The make_fai command is based on the image defined in "autolinux.config".

 <table>
     <tr>